WHAT IS YOUR HIKING FREQUENCY AND INTENSITY?

 SUSTAINABLE DEVELOPMENT INFORMATION

-For the inner sole fabric coating of these boots, we dye the thread during manufacturing to reduce the environmental impact.
+For the fabric on the cuff lining and on the inner sole coating of these boots, we dye the thread during manufacturing to reduce the environmental impact.
 Textile dyeing requires a lot of water but also produces waste water from the dye baths.
 To reduce this environmental impact, we use a mass pigmentation process that involves adding the colour pigments when the yarn itself is produced.

 SOLE WITH GRIP

-In a laboratory, the boot is immersed in water to mid-height on a mechanical arm that simulates a number of steps.
-With this test we can determine a time and number of km that the boot can walk while staying dry. - 2000 bends, about 30 minutes of hiking - 10 000 bends, about 3 hours - 30 000 bends, approximately 8 hours - 50 000 bends, approximately 12 hours Then we confirm that the boot keeps its promises in use on the ground and in the rain.
+In a laboratory, the boot is immersed in water to mid-height on a mechanical arm that flexes to simulates a number of steps.
+With this test we can determine a time and number of km that the boot can walk while staying dry.
+Then we confirm in the field or under the rain, that the shoe meets its promises.

 Making waterproofing last longer